MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cross-platform-chat-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 This document describes the architecture and design considerations for reliable, high-performing chat applications.
 It uses the SignalR Service to implement multi-factor authentication working with Azure App Service.

 ## Architecture

 ![Architecture Diagram](../media/cross-platform-chat.png)
 *Download an [SVG](../media/cross-platform-chat.svg) of this architecture.*

-### Data flow
+### Dataflow

 1. Web chat app connects to SignalR Service and receives token
 1. User logs into app with multi-factor authentication; if passed, SignalR endpoint and bearer token returned